-Once an attack happens, your fastest option (apart from paying the attacker) is to recover affected files from your backup system.
+Once an attack happens, your fastest option (apart from paying the attacker a ridiculous sum) is to recover affected files from your backup system.
 This depends on whether your backup system is still intact.
 There are malicious ransomware strains that target backup drives attached to your server, resulting in both your live/actual data and backup being held hostage.

 One way to ensure your backup data stays safe from such attacks is to back it up offsite in the Cloud.
 At AFON, we offer you an advanced Microsoft-backed Cloud Backup solution to safeguard your critical data.
 It's an offsite backup solution which stores daily server backups in Microsoft Azure's secure cloud storage.

 Unlike traditional methods which involve tape cartridges ($6,000 to $10,000) that are unwieldy and susceptible to damage, our Cloud Backup solution gives you: